1959 racial slaying of Mississippi teen could get fresh look

 “His eyes … were hanging out,” King recalled.
 “His head was full of pellets.”

-William Roy Prather died the next morning in their hometown of Corinth, Mississippi, a few miles south of the Tennessee line.
+William Roy Prather died the next morning in their hometown of Corinth, Mississippi, near the Tennessee line.

-Eight white teens were charged with murder, but only one was convicted.
+Eight white teens were charged with murder.
 Jerry Darnell Glidewell, then 16, pleaded guilty to manslaughter in January 1960 and served less than a year in state prison.
 Six of the seven others in the truck got a year’s probation through youth court, and an 18-year-old walked free.

 Most Read Nation & World Stories